matt-mert/pools/README.md

 # Pools
 ### A typesafe, lightweight pooling lib for Unity.
 ---
-Heavily inspired by Signals by Yanko Oliveira
+Heavily inspired by Signals by Yanko Oliveira, uses Unity Engine's ObjectPool

 ### Usage:
 1) Define your pool, eg: